• Skip to primary navigation

 Inefficacy

 Inefficacy is the last symptom of burnout, and it refers to the feeling of incompetence and a lack of productivity.
 Clinicians with this symptom tend to feel that they are losing their skills and worry that they won’t be able to accomplish specific tasks.
 In most cases, it develops simultaneously as exhaustion and depersonalization.
-However, job burnout can also start with inefficacy if you lack the resources and support to help your patients. component.
+However, burnout can also start with inefficacy if you lack the resources and support to help your patients.

-Female Dermatologist Burnout
+Female Physician Burnout

 According to surveys, most women (59%) still do more household chores than their spouse or partner, even if they are both working4.